juliouribe/twitter-wrangling-project/README.md

 `wrangle_report.html` - walkthrough of my though process when writing the gathering, asessing, and cleaning code.

-`act_report` - with the clean combined dataframe, I draw a couple insights on the dogs rated via Tweets.
+`act_report.html` - with the clean combined dataframe, I draw a couple insights on the dogs rated via Tweets.
 #### Data Files
 `twitter_archive_enhanced.tsv` - this file was provided by Udacity and